Wazzaps/boldui/README.md

 4. **Fast startup:** A cached scene-graph can be shown while a heavy app server is loading (such as Python or Java)
 5. **Instant response over remote desktop:** The client knows how to draw the UI when resizing, etc.
 6. **Flexible programming style:** Multiple ways of making a scene graph can be tested (Flutter / React / HTML / etc.) without reinventing the renderer.
+7. **Simple to implement:** Should be easy to port to other runtime environments, even using other drawing libraries.

 ## How?